Tochukz/AWS-Solution-Architect/Udemy-Stephane-Maarek/section-26-aws-security-and-encryption/hands-on-305/hands-on-305.md

-# Lesson 304: SSM Parameter Store - Hands On
+# Lesson 305: SSM Parameter Store with Lambda - Hands On

 ### Description